-$$Y_S = \sigma.K$$ (2)
+$Ys = \sigma K$

-This equation explain that the supply of output (Y_S) at full employment depends upon two factors i.e., productive capacity of capital (σ) and amount of capital (K).
-Any increase (decrease) in any of these factors will raise (reduce) the supply of output.
-If the productivity of capital (σ) increases, that will favorably affect the supply.
-Similar will be the effect of real capital on supply of output.
-This is the supply side.
+This relation explains that the supply of output (Ys) at full employment depends upon two factors: productive capacity of capital ( $\sigma$ ) and the amount of real capital (K).
+Any increase or decrease in one of these two factors will change the supply of output.
+If the productivity of capital ( $\sigma$ ) increases, that would favorably affect the economy's supply.
+Similar is the effect of the change in the real capital K on the supply of output.

-For equilibrium, the demand and supply should be equal.
-Therefore,
+For the economy's long-term equilibrium, the demand Yd and supply Ys sides should be equal.
+Therefore, we can write: